Like We Never Loved at All

-"Like We Never Loved At All" is a song recorded by American country music singer Faith Hill.
-It was released in August 2005 as the second from her album Fireflies.
-The song features her husband Tim McGraw singing harmony vocals.
-Like two other singles from the album — "Mississippi Girl" and "Sunshine and Summertime" — this song was co-written by John Rich of Big & Rich, Vicky McGehee and Scot Sax.
+"Like We Never Loved At All" is a song written by John Rich, Vicky McGehee, and Scot Sax and recorded by American country music singer Faith Hill.
+It was released on August 1, 2005 to country and adult contemporary radio as the second from her sixth studio album Fireflies (2005).
+Initially not credited as a featured artist, Hill's husband Tim McGraw is featured singing vocal harmonies.
+The song lyrically speaks of the protagonist struggling to move on from a former lover who has found a new partner.

-A tale of coping with a love that has drifted away, the song provided the thematic opening for shows from McGraw and Hill's joint Soul2Soul II Tour 2006, with the pair singing it at opposite ends of the stage and with their backs to each other.
+The song was a commercial success for both musicians, peaking at number five on the Hot Country Songs.
+It also peaked at number nine on the Adult Contemporary chart, which led the song to peak at number 45 on the Billboard Hot 100.
+The couple performed the song on their joint Soul2Soul II Tour 2006, with the pair singing at opposite ends of the stage, with their backs to each other.
+Hill and McGraw also performed the song at the 2005 CMAs.
+The pair later won the Grammy Award for Best Country Collaboration at the 2006 Grammy Awards.

-The song was a success on both country and adult contemporary radios.
-It became a Top 5 hit on the Billboard Hot Country Songs and a Top 10 hit on the Billboard Adult Contemporary chart.

-Hill and McGraw won the Grammy Award for Best Country Collaboration with Vocals for the song, at the 48th Annual Grammy Awards, in 2006.
+The song was later included on McGraw's 2006 compilation album Reflected: Greatest Hits Vol. 2.

 Music video

 A music video was released in conjunction with the song, directed by Sophie Muller.
 In it, Hill and McGraw are portrayed as a country music duo in the 1960s (named Jackie and Isaac), who are moving on from a romance they once shared.
 After the first chorus, Hill leaves the set in distress, retreating to her private room.
 McGraw follows, and knocks on her door.
 Inconveniently, his girlfriend arrives and embraces him just as Hill opens the door.
 Seeing this, she slams it shut again, throwing things around in a fit of aggravation.
 Later, Hill and McGraw are at a restaurant with various guests, sitting at separate tables.
-As McGraw is about to stand up, possibly to talk to Hill, her new fiancé announces to everyone that he wants to marry her, presenting her with a diamond ring.
+As McGraw is about to stand up, possibly to talk to Hill, her new boyfriend announces to everyone that he wants to marry her, presenting her with a diamond ring.
 Heartbroken, McGraw walks over to the bar to intoxicate himself.
 Hill refuses the proposal by shutting the ring box, which McGraw does not see.
 The couple is also seen performing in front of a red stage.
 McGraw wears a suit and Hill wears a yellow dress in these scenes.